To view fees, follow the link and select specific qualification.

 Mental Health Training Grant

 This grant can assist trainees with fees.
-However, applications for this grant are on-hold for 2020 as training fees in relation to mental health are currently covered by the Targeted Training and Apprenticeships Fund.
+However, applications for this grant are on-hold for 2020 for any student who started their programme of study after July 2020, as training fees in relation to mental health are currently covered by the Targeted Training and Apprenticeships Fund.

 Te Pou Training Grants for the Disability Sector